ronmarco/project-pages/_posts/2017-03-10-Ultimate-Alarm-Clock.markdown

 # Intro

 Before you start, you'll need two things:
-1. Raspberry Pi (and SD card and power supply) with Home Assistant installed.
+1. Raspberry Pi (and SD card and power supply) with Home Assistant installed
-2. Devices to control.
+2. Devices to control

 # Interface